sam-minns/AxiomEdge-PRO/README.md

 -----

-# End-to-End AI-Powered Algorithmic Trading Framework
+# End-to-End AI-Powered Algorithmic Trading Framework (Strealined Version)

+Full version and Modular Version README are far more complax and will require significant higher system requirements.

 This project is a sophisticated, fully autonomous Python framework for developing, backtesting, and deploying machine learning-based trading strategies.
 Its core feature is the integration of a Large Language Model (LLM) as a dynamic "AI Strategist" that actively manages the entire trading process, from initial setup to cycle-over-cycle adaptation and advanced failure recovery.